FluxOpenHome/ha-flux-irrigation-addons/flux-irrigation-api/README.md

 - This is normal and temporary — the dashboard auto-refreshes every 30 seconds and will recover
 - The homeowner API endpoints work regardless of which mode the UI is set to

+### A zone was enabled in HA but isn't showing up

+- The add-on runs an entity auto-refresh task every 5 minutes — newly enabled entities will appear automatically
+- If you need them immediately, restart the add-on

 ### Map not showing on the homeowner dashboard